tu-delft-library/rdm101-book/_sources/modules/module5.md

 -   Write your plan and easily update it throughout the lifecycle of your project;

--   Share your plan with internal and external collaborators and ask for feedback from your [Faculty Data Steward](https://www.tudelft.nl/en/library/research-data-management/r/support/data-stewardship/contact/);
+-   Share your plan with internal and external collaborators and ask for feedback from your Faculty Data Steward;

 -   Download your plan in a variety of formats.

-> There are multiple tools that can help you write a data management plan (DMP).
+There are multiple tools that can help you write a data management plan (DMP).
 TU Delft provides researchers with the tool [DMPonline](https://dmponline.tudelft.nl/?perform_check=false).
 [This link corresponds to TU Delft institutional DMP online]

+### Self-reflection activity

+1. Create an account in DMPonline using the TU Delft template or the template provided by your institution.

+2. Go back to your slides or papers and post-it’s of your data flow maps and use the information in there to fill in the questions of the data management plan.
+If appropriate, you can use the ‘Additional Information’ box in the template to add as many details as possible according to your data flow map.

+3. Reflect on the following:

+-   Were you able to answer all the questions on the DMP template using your Data Flow Map?

+-   If not, which sections were you not able to answer?
+What kind of additional information would you need?

 ```{admonition} Activity
 :class: tip